ixd-physical-computing/IxD-PhysicalComputing-22/Week-2/Variable-resistor-sensors.md

 ### Photocell

 Unlike a potentiometer, most other variable resistors - like the photoresister (photocell) - only have one resistance that changes (which you can tell because there are only two pins to connect its endpoints, not three).
-So to make a voltage divider in those cases, you need to add a second resistor yourself
+So to make a voltage divider in those cases, you need to add a second resistor yourself.

 ![photocell as divider](assets/photocell-divider.png)

 Read the Sparkfun guide on [using a photocell](https://learn.sparkfun.com/tutorials/photocell-hookup-guide/all).
+You can also get these from the VFL or our Physical Computing cart in Rodel's office.

 ### Stretch sensor, Flex sensor, Pressure sensor/FSR, etc.